Metaswitch/clearwater-readthedocs/Making your first call.md

 ## Make the call

-From one client, dial the `<username>` of the other client to make the call.
+From one client (Zoiper if running an All-in-One node in Virtualbox), dial the `<username>` of the other client to make the call.
 Answer the call and check you have two-way media.

 ## Next steps